EnerCloud-PoC/wem-rules-prototype/README.md

 ## About

+⚠️ **A version freeze was added on 6 October 2022 to mkdocs-material release 8.5.6.** ⚠️

 Refer to the following links for reference on using this platform:
 - [MKDocs Material Reference](https://squidfunk.github.io/mkdocs-material/)
 - [MKDocs - the underlying static site generator](https://www.mkdocs.org/)